Employee Onboarding Plan: Complete Guide for Small Businesses

 Only 12% of employees strongly agree that their organization does a great job of onboarding new employees.
 That means 88% of companies are leaving retention, productivity, and engagement on the table.

 The cost of getting it wrong is significant.
 Twenty percent of employee turnover happens within the first 45 days.
 If you spent weeks finding the right person and they leave before month two, you have wasted your recruiting investment and have to start over.
-For a $50,000 hire, that mistake can cost $25,000-$100,000 when you factor in recruiting costs, lost productivity, and starting the search again.
+For a $50,000 hire, that mistake can cost $25,000 to $100,000 when you factor in recruiting costs, lost productivity, and starting the search again.

 Small businesses face an additional challenge: 66% of employees at small companies feel undertrained after onboarding, compared to 52% overall.
 Your new hires are more likely to feel lost and unsupported than those at larger companies with dedicated training programs.
 A structured onboarding plan closes that gap.
 And only 12% of employees strongly agree their organization onboards well, according to Gallup research.